 - Dextromethorphan (DXM – a common ingredient in over-the-counter cough syrups)

 Due to the risks posed by serotonin syndrome, taking medications to increase serotonin levels should only be considered under a doctor’s observation and guidance of trained medical professionals.

 Tramadol addiction treatment at Enterhealth

 Through both our inpatient and outpatient rehab centers, Enterhealth offers an evidence-based treatment approach that combines state-of-the-art physical and psychological evaluations, supervised medical detox using anti-addiction medications, and time-tested behavioral therapies.

-Designed and administered by experienced, board-certified addiction psychiatrists, physicians and other experts, our approach is proven to offer patients the best chance to successfully recover from substance abuse and addiction.
+Designed and administered by experienced, board-certified addiction psychiatrists, physicians and other experts, our approach is proven to offer patients the best chance to successfully recover from tramadol addiction.